chadhietala/sloshing-example/README.md

 This has nothing really to do with Ember, but more of the fact that the system you are writing against can go way faster if you work within its assumptions.

-To reproduce please do `ember server --environment=production`
+To reproduce please do `ember server --environment=production`.
+Then comment/uncomment out the each blocks in application.hbs.